-An important safety decision comes when it’s time to purchase a chemical fume hood for your new laboratory or during a redesign.
+One important decision comes when it’s time to purchase a chemical fume hood for your new laboratory or during a redesign.

-There are generally two types of fume hoods, the standard type of ducted fume hoods which have ventilated enclosures, operate within the framework of your building infrastructure and pull contaminants out of your building through the HVAC system and the newly popular ductless fume hoods which operate off a carbon filter system that recirculates filtered air into your building.
+Ducted fume hoods have ventilated enclosures, operate within the framework of your building infrastructure and pull contaminants out of your building through the HVAC system.

 Ducted fume hoods have a base, work surface, hood, blower and ducting that carries the air outside of the building.
 The engineer of the heating, ventilation and air-conditioning (HVAC) system needs to determine if your room has enough air to provide the necessary volume of ventilation to the hood.